Understanding Spanish VAT

 3. If the applicant isn’t a legal representative of the company, then they would need to the legal representative to grant Power of Attorney and provide a legalized copy of the representative’s passport and NIE number.

 4. Written application for the NIF must signed by the person acting as the company’s representative.
 The applicant will also be required to provide: ID card or any document with their NIF.

-5. Power of Attorney.
-Will be enough the document specified in point 2.A above, if the document already certifies this representation.
+5. Power of Attorney will be covered through the document specified above, but only if the document already certifies this representation.

 Process of getting a VAT Number

 The NIF for a foreign legal entity must be requested before the Spanish Tax Agency prior to obtaining an appointment.
 Obtaining a NIE number of the company’s legal representative is a very important step because it’s required to request an appointment.

 The applicant must attend the appointment with all the correct documentation and the corporate law team at Lexidy can ensure that the paperwork is all in order.